krupeshrved/krupeshrved.github.io/index.markdown

   - Teaching Assistant and Course Grader to students enrolled in the course EE 567 at USC

   __BE (Electronics and Telecommunications), Mumbai University, 82.5%__ `Aug 09 - May 13`
   - Top 1% in college.
-University topper across 73 colleges in Mumbai during the third year of engineering
+University topper across 73 colleges in Mumbai during the third year of BE
   - Volunteered for several activities and events at the college Cultural and Tech Fest